jancassio/dispatcher/README.md

 2. Heavy file output.
 3. Not so easy to extend or not flexible.
 4. Dependencies.
-5. Needs some compiler/transpiler to use with ES5 (classic javascript syntax).
+5. Need a compiler/transpiler to use with ES5 (classic javascript syntax).

 ## What this dispatcher is?